thalescomp/Project-Descriptions-for-Review/DevOps/P0_Sample_Submission.md

 **April 13**

-Now - 6.
+Rating: 6.

 #### Do deployments go smoothly?
 (Scale: 1-10, 10 is best)

 **April 13**

-Now - 3.
+Rating: 3.
 We had major problems the last couple of times with code not running properly in production though it was fine in testing.
 E.g., Customers were not able to click the checkout button.

 #### Do you have planned downtime for system upgrades or maintenance?